Rhesus macaque: Human–rhesus conflict

 India is another country that is seeing the rise of human-macaque conflict.
 Macaque-human conflict particularly occurs in the twin hill-states of Uttarakhand and Himachal Pradesh with such conflict being a source of contentious debate in political scenarios, resentment and polarization amongst agriculturalists and wildlife conservationists.
 In India, crop raiding by rhesus macaques has been identified as the main cause of conflict.
 In urban areas, rhesus macaques damage property and injure people in house raids to access food and provisions; in agricultural areas, they cause financial losses to farmers due to crop depredation.
 The estimated extent of crop damages in Himachal Pradesh ranges from 10–100% to 40–80% of all crop losses.
-The financial implications of such damage is estimated at approximately USD$200,000 in agriculture and USD$150,000 in horticulture.
+The financial implications of such damage is estimated at approximately US$200,000 in agriculture and US$150,000 in horticulture.
 Quantification of crop and financial loses is challenging.
 Farmers' negative views of macaques may cause them to perceive higher than actual losses.
 This has led to harsh actions against rhesus macaque communities.
 Other factors in rhesus perception include economic status, farmer economic stability, cultural attitudes towards the given species and the frequency and intensity of wildlife conflicts.
 All of the above have resulted in changes in conservation and management with legal rhesus macaque culling issued in 2010.

 Human-macaque conflict is also occurring in China, specifically in the area of Longyang District, Baoshan City, Yunnan Province.
 The peak period of conflict occurs from August–October.
 Factors associated with accessibility and availability of food and shelter appear to be the key drivers of human-macaque conflict, with an overall increase between the years of 2012 and 2021.

 One key factor of conflict that directly affects the human-macaque relationship is visibility.
 Visibility of rhesus macaques in agroecosystem-dominated areas largely impacts conflict between humans and rhesus macaques.
 The conspicuous presence of rhesus macaques in and around farms results in farmers believing that macaques cause heavy crop depredations which, in turn, have led to negative perceptions and actions against the species.